-In 2015, the annual taxable salary for an employee must be more than €36,705 (however, a lower salary of €27,901 is applicable for those who have completed a Master’s degree and are younger than 30 years old).
-Furthermore, for scientific researchers, employees working in scientific education, or doctors in training, no minimum salary is required.
+In 2015, the annual taxable salary for an employee must be more than €36,705.
+However, a lower salary of €27,901 is applicable for those who have completed a Master’s degree and are younger than 30 years old.* Furthermore, for scientific researchers, employees working in scientific education, or doctors in training, there is no minimum salary requirement.
 Please note that there are restrictions regarding the companies or institutions for which this group of employees can work.
-If you receive a salary that is below the annual requirement for the ruling, you may still receive a tax benefit but it will be less than 30%.
+If you receive a salary that is below the requirement, you may still receive a tax benefit.
+However, it will be less than 30%.